curl/curl/docs/DEPRECATE.md

 Starting in 8.0.0 (March 2023), the plan is to drop support.

+Starting in 7.86.0, building curl with configure requires the additional flag `--with-n64-deprecated` if the `curl_off_t` type on your system is smaller than 8 bytes, in an attempt to highlight these plans to affected users.

 ## NSS

 We remove support for building curl with the NSS TLS library in August 2023.